Isaiah 1

 10Hear the word of the LORD, ye rulers of Sodom; give ear unto the law of our God, ye people of Gomorrah.
 11To what purpose is the multitude of your sacrifices unto me? saith the LORD: I am full of the burnt offerings of rams, and the fat of fed beasts; and I delight not in the blood of bullocks, or of lambs, or of he goats.
 12When ye come to appear before me, who hath required this at your hand, to tread my courts?
 13Bring no more vain oblations; incense is an abomination unto me; the new moons and sabbaths, the calling of assemblies, I cannot away with; it is iniquity, even the solemn meeting.
 14Your new moons and your appointed feasts my soul hateth: they are a trouble unto me; I am weary to bear them.
 15And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood.
 16Wash you, make you clean; put away the evil of your doings from before mine eyes; cease to do evil; 17Learn to do well; seek judgment, relieve the oppressed, judge the fatherless, plead for the widow.
 18Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.
 19If ye be willing and obedient, ye shall eat the good of the land: 20But if ye refuse and rebel, ye shall be devoured with the sword: for the mouth of the LORD hath spoken it.

-The LORD now turns to the most surprising target of the whole chapter: the worship itself.
-He addresses the leaders of Jerusalem as rulers of Sodom and people of Gomorrah (v.
-10) - the very cities He just said they narrowly escaped becoming.
-Then comes the shock: To what purpose is the multitude of your sacrifices unto me? saith the LORD: I am full of the burnt offerings of rams… and I delight not in the blood of bullocks (v.
-11).
 These people were not skipping church.
 They were diligent at it - sacrifices in abundance, incense, new moons, sabbaths, solemn assemblies, festival after festival.
 By every external measure their religion was thriving.
 And the LORD says He is full of it, that He delight[s] not, that He cannot away with it - cannot stand it.
 He even asks, who hath required this at your hand, to tread my courts? (v.
 12), as though their crowding into the temple were trespass rather than devotion.
-This is one of the most bracing passages in all of Scripture, and it dismantles a lie every religious heart is prone to: that the forms of worship, performed faithfully enough, will satisfy God on their own.
-They will not.
-Ritual was never meant to be a substitute for a changed life; it was meant to express one.
-Severed from righteousness, the very offerings the law commanded become a weariness to the God who commanded them.

 The reason for the LORD's rejection lands in verse 15, and it is unforgettable: And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood.
 The picture is of worshippers lifting their hands toward heaven in the ancient posture of prayer - and the LORD looking at those upraised hands and seeing them stained with the blood of the people they have wronged.
-The many prayers are not too few or too short; they are simply unheard, because the hands that lift them have been busy with injustice.
-This is the heart of the indictment.
-It is not that God hates worship - He instituted it.
-It is that worship offered by people who oppress the weak is not a half-measure of obedience; it is an offense.
-The louder the prayers grow while the injustice continues, the more intolerable the worship becomes.
-The verse refuses to let anyone hide behind religious activity.
-A person can keep every observance and have hands full of blood, and the LORD will not be fooled by the spread hands.
-He is looking, as He always does, past the gesture to the life behind it.

-Having rejected the empty ritual, the LORD does not leave the people guessing about what He wants.
-Verses 16 and 17 are a chain of clear, active commands that turn worship inside out, away from the altar and toward the neighbour: Wash you, make you clean; put away the evil of your doings… cease to do evil; learn to do well; seek judgment, relieve the oppressed, judge the fatherless, plead for the widow.
-Notice the movement.
 First, a turning from evil - wash, put away, cease.
 Then a turning toward good - and the good is strikingly concrete.
-It is not a feeling or a creed; it is doing well, and specifically doing well by the people least able to repay it.
+It is doing well, and specifically doing well by the people least able to repay it.
 The fatherless and the widow were the most defenseless members of that society, with no man to protect their rights in the gate; to judge the fatherless and plead for the widow was to use one's strength on behalf of those who had none.
-This is what the LORD was after all along, underneath the sacrifices.
-Real repentance does not stay in the heart or the sanctuary; it walks out into the street and shows up as justice for the vulnerable.
-The cure for hollow religion is not more religion.
-It is a life remade toward the good of others.

-Then, framing the great offer of verse 18, the LORD sets two roads before the people: If ye be willing and obedient, ye shall eat the good of the land: but if ye refuse and rebel, ye shall be devoured with the sword: for the mouth of the LORD hath spoken it (vv.
-19-20).
-It is the same structure of blessing and curse laid down in the covenant from the beginning, and it presses the offer of cleansing toward a decision.
 The LORD has reasoned with them; now they must answer.
 And the answer is framed as the heart's posture before it is any outward act - willing over against refuse, obedient over against rebel.
 The same two verbs that opened the chapter return: the children who rebelled (v.
 2) are invited to stop rebelling and be willing.
 The choice is real and it is theirs to make.
 Grace has been held out freely - scarlet made white - but it is not forced; it waits on a people willing to receive it.
-And the section closes by staking everything on the LORD's own word: for the mouth of the LORD hath spoken it.
-Both the promise and the warning rest on the same unbreakable foundation - that the One making them does not lie.

 Isaiah 1:21-31I Will Purely Purge Away Thy Dross

 21How is the faithful city become an harlot! it was full of judgment; righteousness lodged in it; but now murderers.
 22Thy silver is become dross, thy wine mixed with water: 23Thy princes are rebellious, and companions of thieves: every one loveth gifts, and followeth after rewards: they judge not the fatherless, neither doth the cause of the widow come unto them.
-24Therefore saith the Lord, the LORD of hosts, the mighty One of Israel, Ah, I will ease me of mine adversaries, and avenge me of mine enemies: 25And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin: 26And I will restore thy judges as at the first, and thy counsellors as at the beginning: afterward thou shalt be called, The city of righteousness, the faithful city.
+24Therefore saith the LORD, the LORD of hosts, the mighty One of Israel, Ah, I will ease me of mine adversaries, and avenge me of mine enemies: 25And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin: 26And I will restore thy judges as at the first, and thy counsellors as at the beginning: afterward thou shalt be called, The city of righteousness, the faithful city.
 27Zion shall be redeemed with judgment, and her converts with righteousness.
 28And the destruction of the transgressors and of the sinners shall be together, and they that forsake the LORD shall be consumed.
 29For they shall be ashamed of the oaks which ye have desired, and ye shall be confounded for the gardens that ye have chosen.
 30For ye shall be as an oak whose leaf fadeth, and as a garden that hath no water.
 31And the strong shall be as tow, and the maker of it as a spark, and they shall both burn together, and none shall quench them.

 The final movement opens with a lament that aches: How is the faithful city become an harlot! it was full of judgment; righteousness lodged in it; but now murderers (v.
 21).
 The word How is the cry of a funeral dirge - the same note Lamentations will sound over the ruined city.
 Jerusalem was once faithful, a place where justice was at home and righteousness lodged.
 Now it has played the harlot, betraying the covenant the way a spouse betrays a marriage, and the streets that once held righteousness hold murderers.
 Then the prophet names the corruption with two everyday images of dilution: Thy silver is become dross, thy wine mixed with water (v.
 22).
-The silver has turned to slag; the wine has been watered down.
-Something once pure and valuable has been adulterated until it is worthless.
-And the rot has reached the top: Thy princes are rebellious, and companions of thieves: every one loveth gifts, and followeth after rewards (v.
-23).
-The leaders take bribes and chase payoffs, and the predictable casualties are the same defenseless people from verse 17 - they judge not the fatherless, neither doth the cause of the widow come unto them.
-The widow cannot even get her case heard.
-When justice is for sale, it is always the powerless who are priced out.
-This is what the faithful city has come to.

-Now the chapter turns, and the turn is everything.
-Therefore saith the Lord, the LORD of hosts, the mighty One of Israel, Ah, I will ease me of mine adversaries (v.
-24) - and then the surprise: His response to the corruption is not simply to destroy but to refine.
-And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin (v.
-25).
-The image reaches straight back to verse 22, where the silver had become dross.
 The LORD takes up the very metaphor of the corruption and answers it with the smith's fire.
 He does not throw the ruined silver away; He melts it down to burn the dross out of it and leave the precious metal clean.
-Judgment here is not the opposite of mercy - it is mercy's instrument, the heat that purges what cannot otherwise be removed.
+Judgment here is mercy's instrument, the heat that purges what cannot otherwise be removed.
 And the goal is restoration, not mere punishment: I will restore thy judges as at the first… afterward thou shalt be called, The city of righteousness, the faithful city (v.
 26).
-The harlot of verse 21 will be called faithful again.
-What sin defiled, the LORD Himself will make pure, until the city earns back the very name it lost.
-The fire is terrible, but its purpose is to give the city its true self back.

-The chapter ends by holding two outcomes firmly together, refusing to soften either.
-On the one hand, redemption with a price: Zion shall be redeemed with judgment, and her converts with righteousness (v.
-27).
-On the other, the end of those who will not turn: the destruction of the transgressors and of the sinners shall be together, and they that forsake the LORD shall be consumed (v.
-28).
-The same fire that purifies the repentant consumes the rebellious; the difference lies in whether a person is silver to be refined or dross to be burned away.
 The closing images press the point with things the people had trusted in - the sacred oaks and gardens of false worship they had desired and chosen (v.
 29).
 Those who put their security in such things will become like them: as an oak whose leaf fadeth, and as a garden that hath no water (v.
 30) - a withering tree, a parched plot, life draining out of what once looked green.
 And the strong man and his idol-work go up together: the strong shall be as tow, and the maker of it as a spark, and they shall both burn together, and none shall quench them (v.
 31).
-What a person builds his strength on, if it is not the LORD, becomes the very tinder of his ruin.
-The chapter that opened with a lawsuit closes with the two roads it has been pressing all along - refined and restored, or consumed - and the dividing line is the willingness to turn.

 Where this echoes in Scripture